MARTIMM/raku-mongodb-driver/README.md

 # Name and surname: Moritz Lenz
 ```

-## Note
+## Notes

-As of version 0.25.1 a sandbox is setup to run a separate mongod server.
+* As of version 0.25.1 a sandbox is setup to run a separate mongod server.
 Because of the sandbox, the testing programs are able to test administration tasks, authentication, replication, sharding, master/slave setup and independent server setup.

-Because all helper functions are torn out of the modules the support is now increased to 2.6 and above (see below).
+* Because all helper functions are torn out of the modules the support is now increased to 2.6 and above (see below).
 When using run-command() the documentation of MongoDB will tell for which version it applies to.
-2.4 is not supported because not all of the wire protocol is supported anymore.
-Since version 2.6 it is possible to do insert, update and delete by using run-command() and therefore those parts of the wire protocol are not needed anymore.
+2.4 is not supported because not all of the wire protocol is supported anymore(when time comes, this might be added again depending on the outcome of discussions).
+Since version 2.6 it is possible to do insert, update and delete using the run-command() method and therefore those parts of the wire protocol are not needed anymore.

+* Tests are done only on newest mongod servers of versions 3.\*.
+2.6 is never tested but needs to be done.

+* BSON has some issues which might interfere. this must be solved for bigger documents will hang in the decoding process.

 ## Implementation track